-Redemptions are settled by the registrar within a maximum of five days from the valuation day of the units.
+Redemptions shall be made solely in cash, except in the event of the liquidation of the Fund if unitholders have stated that they agree to be repaid in securities.
+They are settled by the registrar within a maximum of five days from the valuation day of the units.